wireless90/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/FAQ.md

 <details>
     <summary>Is my account automatically enabled to issue blocks?</summary>
-    You should enable the Block issuer feature from the account after locking additional IOTA tokens in the storage deposit, which is used as an anti-spam mechanism.
+    You should enable the Block issuer feature from the account after depositing additional tokens in the account output.
-    This process is done only once, and the storage deposit is a small (XXXXXX IOTAs) deposit.
-    The deposit can be recovered in the case you wish to destroy the account.
+    This deposit is used as an anti-spam mechanism and can be recovered in the case you wish to destroy the account.
+    The Firefly wallet enables the Block Issuer Feat automatically, so the regular Firefly user does not need to worry about this.
 </details>

 <details>
     <summary>Is my account automatically enabled to delegate?</summary>
+    Delegation is completely separate from accounts or block issuance.
+    Delegation is done through dedicated Delegation Outputs which may or may not be owned by accounts.
+    However, to create such a Delegation Output yourself, you will need a block issuer account.
-    Any block issuer is automatically enabled to delegate.
+    This way, any block issuer is automatically enabled to delegate.
 </details>

 <details>